d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 - Programmatic issuance of ALGO per block for validators:
   - + 0.25 ALGO per block
-- Burn mechanic per transaction
+- Burn mechanic per transaction:
-  - 50% of the txn fee (.005 without congestion)
+  - 50% of the txn fees (.005 without congestion)

 The inflationary/deflationary threshold would be 50 transactions **per block.**